narfdotpl/narf.pl/content/posts/checkers-development-panel.md

   [Hyperlapse]: https://hyperlapse.instagram.com/

-I created the slides you see in the video in the [Deckset][] app, on OS&nbsp;X, and presented them in the Dropbox app.
+I created the slides you see in the video in the [Deckset][] app, on OS X, and presented them in the Dropbox app.
 Before putting the slides in Dropbox, I exported them to PDF and converted that PDF into a series of PNGs, using [ImageMagick][]: